 The best bet for a fiber supplement for IBS symptoms is one that contains nothing whatsoever but a naturally sourced, pure soluble fiber.
 That is the only thing your gut needs in a fiber supplement, and you won't run the risk of nasty bowel side effects from unnecessary and artficial additives.
 Nor will you have to worry about ingesting synthetic substances.

-Aside from the high likelihood of bloating and gas with psyllium (isphagula) and inulin, there is a great deal of individual variation here in how someone responds to any particular soluble fiber supplement.
+Aside from the high likelihood of bloating and gas with psyllium (isphagula) and inulin or FOS, there is a great deal of individual variation here in how someone responds to any particular soluble fiber supplement.
 So if you have gas or bloating from starting a supplement that doesn't disappear after a week or so, don't be discouraged, just try a different brand and perhaps a different formulation (the pills instead of powder, or vice versa).

 It may take several different tries to find the soluble fiber supplement that works best for you, but the results will be well worth the effort.
 It's also crucial that you start at a low dose and increase gradually, to give your gut time to adjust to the fiber increase.